Energy: Commercial & Industrial Building Energy Use

 Sources

-Data on natural gas use by commercial and industrial customers in San José are provided by PG&E. Data represents total citywide natural gas use by both commercial and industrial customers for a given calendar year.
+Data on natural gas use in San José is provided by PG&E. Electricity use data is provided by both PG&E and San José Clean Energy.
+Data represents total citywide natural gas and electricity use by both commercial and industrial customers for a given calendar year.
 Natural gas use by institutional customers is not included.

 Data on commercial and industrial building square footage come from the Santa Clara County Tax Assessor’s Office.

-Energy use intensity (EUI) is calculated by dividing total citywide commercial and industrial natural gas use by total citywide square footage of commercial and industrial building space for a given year.
+Energy use intensity (EUI) is calculated by dividing total citywide commercial and industrial natural gas and electricity use by total citywide square footage of commercial and industrial building space for a given year.

 Limitations